 So it’s like -20 degrees outside at the moment, and for some reason, I thought it would be a great idea to come up with a frozen dessert.
 Ok, maybe not one of my brighter moments but for cheesecake, I’d do it all over again.

 You know I love my cannoli recipes.
 Cannoli anything and everything from the classic Italian pastry, to crazy new ideas.
 My Cannoli Cake and Cannoli Cookies have been super popular so I know you all love everything cannoli too.
+If you have no idea what a cannoli is, check out my “What is a cannoli?”.

 How to Make Mini Frozen Cannoli Cheesecake Bites